DAGWorks-Inc/burr/README.md

 Link to [documentation](https://studious-spork-n8kznlw.pages.github.io/).

+Burr is:
+1. A (dependency-free) python library that enables you to build and manage state machines with simple python functions
+2. A server that can run your state machines and provide a UI to track execution/debug

 ## What can you do with Burr?

 Burr can be used for a variety of applications.
 Burr can build a state machine to orchestrate, express, and track: